-• (5 class brs/wk.
-4 cr)
+• (5 class brs/wk, 4 cr)

 A study of the Earth, fundamental geologic principles, and physical processes acting within and upon the Earth.
 Topics include Earth's interior, Earth materials, and tectonic processes and their influence on mountains, volcanoes, earthquakes, rocks and minerals.
 Laboratory component highlights rocks, minerals, and geophysical data.
 Field trips highlight topics.
 Geology courses do not need to be taken in sequence.
+MTH 065 or equivalent is recommended for success in this course.